 The dress features hand applique taupe corded lace spreading up from the hem and cuff.
 A look at the detailing.

-Duchess paired her dress with pink Prada Clutch.
+Duchess paired her dress with a pink Prada Clutch.
 It seems today Duchess wore a new pair of Gianvito Rossi Suede Pumps.
 HeavenQRF on twitter believes they are the Suede Gianvito Heels.
-Heels are available at Forward .
+Heels are available at forwarding.

 Kate wore Diana’s Collingwood pearl earrings that she wore on State Banquet earlier in July and the pearl brooch, borrowed from Her Majesty, that complimented the whole look.